openzipkin/brave/brave/RATIONALE.md

 In practice, encoding formats typically have rules that splitter libraries weren't written for.
 These include limits, character set constraints, etc.
 Decoding a format is always harder than encoding due to rules about how to handle bad data.
-In general, it is better to assume a format-specific encoder will be needed.
+In general, it is better to assume a format-specific decoder will be needed.

 Moreover, decoding through a map is inherently inefficient vs index-based